Functional genomics of the naked mole-rat

-In one ongoing project, our goal is to develop genomic resources for Heterocephalus, clone and characterize selected Heterocephalus genes and ultimately create transgenic mice with Heterocephalus genes.
-This work is funded by a grant from the Ellison Medical Foundation to George Church at Harvard Medical School who is the PI of this project.
-Other collaborators include Pedro Magalhães (Liverpool, UK), Shelley Buffenstein (San Antonio, USA), and Chris Faulkes (London).
+In one project, our goal is to develop genomic resources for Heterocephalus, clone and characterize selected Heterocephalus genes and ultimately create transgenic mice with Heterocephalus genes.
+This work was funded by a grant from the Ellison Medical Foundation to George Church (Harvard Medical School, USA) and a Marie Curie International Reintegration Grant within EC-FP7 to Pedro Magalhães (Liverpool, UK).
+Other collaborators include Shelley Buffenstein (San Antonio, USA), Chris Faulkes (London) and many other researchers.

 Naked mole-rats can live over 28 years, significantly longer than similar-sized rodents like mice that do not commonly live more than 4 years.
 Naked mole-rats also appear to be very resistant to neoplasia.
 Because of these marked differences in longevity and age-related phenotypes between such similar species, genomic comparisons between them may provide clues about the genetic and molecular basis of species differences in aging.
 Therefore, the main goal of this project is the identification and characterization of naked mole-rat genes that contributed to the evolution of a long lifespan in this species.